Trump drops executive action on U.S. Census, will seek citizenship survey by other means

 “It should come as no surprise ... that the president wants to know who’s in this country legally and lawfully and who isn’t.
 And he’s going to do everything within his legal authority to make sure that that information is known, because the American people have a right to know,” he told reporters.

-The administration’s attempts to add the question had been blocked in the courts because of challenges from some U.S. states and civil rights groups.
-The U.S. Supreme Court on June 27 blocked Trump’s first effort to add the question, faulting the administration’s rationale as “contrived.”
+Courts had halted Trump’s attempts to add the question because of challenges from some U.S. states and civil rights groups.
+The U.S. Supreme Court blocked Trump’s citizenship question on June 27, faulting the administration’s rationale as “contrived.”

-Critics say that asking about citizenship in the census discriminates against racial minorities and is aimed at giving Republicans an unfair advantage in elections.
-Trump and his supporters say it makes sense to know how many non-citizens are living in the country.
-Trump’s hard-line policies on immigration have punctuated his presidency.
+Trump’s decision to drop plans for an executive order was first reported by ABC News.

+Opponents of the proposed census citizenship question had vowed to challenge Trump’s new action in court.

+“The Supreme Court has spoken.
+The Trump administration’s effort to add a citizenship question to the 2020 census is unlawful.
+If President Trump takes executive action, we will take legal action,” the American Civil Liberties Union said in a statement.

-The census is used to determine how many seats each state gets in the U.S. House of Representatives and also affects how billions of dollars in federal funds are doled out across the country.
+The census is used to determine how many seats each state gets in the House of Representatives and also affects how billions of dollars in federal funds are doled out.

+The legal battle has also extended to how the Department of Justice has handled the case.
+The department, led by U.S. Attorney General William Barr, a Trump appointee, sought to shake up its legal team by replacing the lawyers involved with handling litigation on the census.

+On Wednesday, a second federal judge rejected the department’s efforts, saying it had to offer detailed reasoning for the change.

 Reporting by Jeff Mason and David Shepardson; Additional reporting by Doina Chiacu and Roberta Rampton; Writing by Patricia Zengerle; Editing by Alistair Bell and Grant McCool